 However, most PATHWATER bottles are reused more often than recycled.
 In fact, in one test case of 10,000 bottles, 82% of PATHWATER bottles were reused.
 This is one of the reasons you made your choice at the store.
 But now the question is, how long can you continue using it?
 Is it going to be an annoyance keeping it clean and undamaged?
 The simple answer is that it shouldn't, as long as you follow some simple steps to care for it.
 Here's a quick "Do This, Not That" visual for taking care of your PATHWATER bottle.

-With proper care, you might still be using your bottle for years.
+With proper care, you might still be using your aluminum water bottle for years.
 In fact, some of the oldest PATHWATER bottles from 2015 are still actively in use today as a result of light daily rinsing with soapy water and a soft sponge to wash the bottle.
 Washing daily helps keep bacteria from growing in your bottle.
 If you've followed the simple instructions for cleaning and stayed away from abrasives, you can be assured the liner has remained undamaged.
 Some of the biggest worries with metal bottles are the BPA liner and their subsequent leaching into the water.
 PATHWATER bottles are designed with a BPA free liner, so that will not be a concern.

 Now that you've gotten a handle on the proper care needed to make your PATHWATER last, what are the signs that your reusable bottle is best sent to the recycling bin?